Professor & Head of Mathematics

-I graduated with PhD degree in Mathematics in 1988 at the age of 22 from the Azerbaijan branch of the USSR Academy of Sciences in my hometown, Baku.
-I received my second doctorate degree, Doctor of Physical and Mathematical Sciences, in 1994 at Baku State University and became a full Professor of the Applied Mathematics Department at the age of 28.
+I graduated with PhD degree in Mathematics in at the age of 22 from the Azerbaijan branch of the USSR Academy of Sciences in my hometown, Baku.
+I received my second doctorate degree, Doctor of Physical and Mathematical Sciences at Baku State University and became a full Professor of the Applied Mathematics Department at the age of 28.
 In 1995 the Royal Society of UK awarded me with Research Fellowships and I spent two years at the University of Nottingham under this fellowships.
 In 1998 Alexander von Humboldt Foundation awarded me with Humboldt Fellowships and I spent almost two years at the University of Paderborn.
 In 2000 I was awarded with Max-Planck Research Fellowships and I spent two years at the Max-Planck Institute for Mathematics in the Sciences in Leipzig.
 Before taking faculty position at the University of Leipzig in 2003 Saxon State Ministry of Sciences and Fine Arts in Dresden, Germany awarded me with the degree Dr. rer. nat. habil.
 I joined Florida Institute of Technology in 2004.
-At present I am a Professor of Mathematics at the Florida Tech.
-Currently in Fall Semester of 2012 I am a Visiting Professor at the MIT Mathematics Department.
+I was a Visiting Professor at the MIT Mathematics Department in Fall semester of 2012.
+Currently I am Professor of Mathematics and Head of the Department of Mathematical Sciences at the Florida Tech.

 I am interested in recruiting strongly motivated graduate students who have a great passion for Mathematics.
 My personal view of mathematical research may be well expressed by the citation of Kolmogorov: The goal of a mathematician is not just to prove theorems, but to comprehend the open problem.
 If you are interested in pursuing PhD research under my supervision in one of the fields of my current research interests (oulined below), then you can apply to our PhD program in Applied Mathematics.
 The major goal and expectation would be to guide and train you to solve an open problem and to push the boundary of current knowledge in mathematics.